bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ## Talks

 As last year, the conference kicked off with a keynote.
-Andrey Breslav presented some information on the recent developments and near future of Kotlin.
-(1.4 is on it's way!).
+Andrey Breslav presented some information on the recent developments and near future of Kotlin,1.4 is on it's way!
+After the keynote, a long day filled with many excellent talks started, some of which we will present here.

 ### Putting Down the Golden Hammer